smartdevicelink/sdl_requirements/detailed_docs/SDL-HMI_API/OnServiceUpdate/OnServiceUpdate_TRS.md

 ## Functional Requirements
 1.
 In case
-mobile navi app successfully registers on SDL
+mobile app successfully registers on SDL
 and sends StartService request for a service (RPC/Audio/Video)

 SDL must
 send OnServiceUpdate(`serviceType`, `REQUEST_RECEIVED`) notification to HMI

+_Note: The only time when SDL would not be able provide the `appID` would be during the first StartService request for the RPC service before RAI was sent._

 2.
 In case
-mobile navi app requested StartService
+mobile app requested StartService
 SDL has valid certificates
 and the requested service successfully started